Enhanced Practice for Internationally Educated Nurses

 College of Nurses of Ontario (CNO) Standards

-Conestoga College has been given the mandate to prepare Practical Nurses.
-The Province of Ontario expects the college to graduate Practical Nurses who meet the standards that have been established for the profession.
+• Conestoga College has been given the mandate to prepare Registered Nurses.
+The Province of Ontario expects the college to graduate Registered Nurses who meet the standards that have been established for the profession.
 The College of Nurses Standards for Practice include continued competency, professional service to the public, current and relevant knowledge, application of this knowledge, professional behaviour, responsibility/accountability, and upholding ethical standards.
 The College of Nurses Ethical Standards value client well-being, client choice, privacy and confidentiality, respect for life, maintaining commitments, truthfulness, and fairness.

 The Standards of Practice from the College of Nurses of Ontario (CNO) the Regulated Health Professions Act (RHPA), and other program legislation governing professional behaviour focuses on the protection of the public.

 As students preparing to become health care professionals, it is imperative that your behaviour and attitudes reflect the professional, ethical standards that are embraced by your chosen profession.
-We believe that a value system incorporating high moral and ethical integrity is of vital importance, and regard the absence of such values as critical and dangerous to practice.
+We believe that a value system incorporating high moral and ethical integrity is of vital importance and regard the absence of such values as critical and dangerous to practice.
 We believe integrity to be a quality that includes sound moral principles, sincerity, honesty, and self-respect.

 The College of Nurses of Ontario Guidelines for Professional Behaviour state: